Bell Sound Studios: The 1950s

 Needing a larger studio space to accommodate recording sessions of these small ensembles, Bell moved to West 89th Street in Manhattan.
 It was at this location that Faye Adams recorded her hit song "Shake a Hand".
 The song, produced by Al Silver, marked the transition between Gospel and Rhythm & Blues and held the number one position on the U.S. Billboard R&B chart for nine weeks.
 In November 1955, George Goldner was back with Frankie Lymon & the Teenagers to record "Why do Fools Fall in Love".
 The single reached number 1 on the R&B chart and number 6 on the pop chart, and increased the studio's notoriety.
 In 1955, then known as Bell Sound Studios, the company and its nine employees relocated yet again, to the fourth floor of a building at West 46th Street and 8th Avenue in the heart of Midtown Manhattan and near New York's advertising agencies, record labels, other recording studios, and the Brill Building, whose songwriters and producers gravitated to Bell Sound Studios for their sessions.
 In 1956, Jimmie Rodgers recorded his version of "Honeycomb (song)" at the studio, with the song topping the Billboard Top 100.

 By 1957 the company had grown to 17 employees, and again moved, to 237 West 54th Street, where the studios eventually occupied the largest portion of a five-story building.
 While the major record labels initially used their own recording studios exclusively, even major record labels were utilizing Bell Sound Studios by 1957.
 On November 13, 1957, Coral Records president Bob Thiele booked the studio for The McGuire Sisters to record "Sugartime" with a 16-piece band.
 He appreciated Bell's innovative isolation capabilities to record the rhythm as he heard it and was amazed by the unusual clarity of each musical element.
 The song topped the Most Played chart in February 1958.
 Buddy Knox recorded his 1957 number 17 hit "Rock Your Little Baby To Sleep" at Bell, and Jimmy Bowen recorded three singles (including "Warm Up to Me Baby") at the studio in May.
-In April 1957 Dion and the Belmonts entered the studio to record "Tell Me Why", returning for "I Wonder Why" (April 1958) and their hit "A Teenager in Love" (April 1959).
+In April 1957 Dion and the Belmonts entered the studio to record "I Wonder Why" (April 1958) and their hit "A Teenager in Love" (April 1959).
 The Monotones recorded their doo-wop classic "The Book of Love" at Bell in September 1957.
 Clint Miller recorded "Bertha Lou" here in November/December 1957.
 The Chantels arrived at Bell Sound on October 16, 1957, to have Richard Barrett produce their first big hit, "Maybe".